csobrien90/click-to-read/README.md

 ## Configuration

-1. Open the extension's options page to set/change your hotkey combination and adjust voice, pitch, rate, and volume
+Open the extension's popup page to set/change your hotkey combination and adjust voice, pitch, rate, and volume

 ## Usage

+1. Hold down a set hotkey combination
-1. Click on any element to read the inner text aloud
+2. Click on any element to read the inner text aloud
+3. If third hotkey is pressed, hovered element will be highlighted

 ## To Do